 I believe that what makes working with hand tools so enjoyable and relaxing is the unchanging nature of the craft.
 Whether you were building furniture centuries in the past or for decades into the future, wood is still wood.
 The material stays the same, and the rules for shaping it stay the same.
 While technology may be improving the steels we use to cut through wood, or the machines we may use, the rules and techniques remain the same.
-Run a blade against the grain and it will tear; cut with the gain and the blade will glide through the wood leaving a brilliant surface.
+Run a blade against the grain and it will tear; cut with the grain and the blade will glide through the wood leaving a brilliant surface.
 Green wood will always be softer to cut and bend with little assistance.
 Dry wood will always be tougher and less susceptible to warping.
 No matter where you are and what you make, the material is the same.

 I recently spent a few months away from the craft due to moving houses during the winter.
 After the move my time was devoted to other hobbies and just staying inside where it was warm.
 As the spring air moved in I could feel a part of me was missing; a sense of comfort and home.
 It had been too long since I worked in my shop.
 As I began to organize the new shop I could feel that missing part of me return.
 My creative mind began to stir again and that sense of being at home came back.